What's All This Talk About Vegan Foods?

 While vegetarians abstain from eating meat, vegans neither eat meat or use any products that are made from animals.
 Some strict vegetarians may also refrain from consuming animal-derived products like milk or eggs too.
 Instead, vegans get their nutrition requirements from vegetables and other plant based foods.

-Check for some good cooking classes here.
+Check for some good cooking classes near me here.

 So, to recap, here are some useful facts about vegetarianism and veganism: